- Teach the importance of effective communication skills and model good communication strategies with staff members and families.

 Address Staff Members’ Protective Urges

-As a manager, it’s important that you keep an eye out for signs of conflict that sometimes develop when staff feel families aren’t caring for their children the way they should.
+As a Program Manager, it’s important that you keep an eye out for signs of conflict that sometimes develop when staff feel families aren’t caring for their children the way they should.
 West Ed’s Program for Infant Toddler Care coined the term protective urges as a way to describe these types of feelings.
 It’s natural for staff members to feel protective of the children and youth in their care on a daily basis.
 However, if these feelings go unchecked, they can often lead to relationship problems between families and staff.

 It’s important that you create an environment where families and staff feel safe to share their feelings without fear of negative consequences either for themselves or for their children.
 When you acknowledge that these feelings are natural and provide opportunities for ongoing communication, trust develops and relationships are strengthened.